HOOLAHAN/stratostruct_client/README.md

    npm install
    ```

-4. Configure backend server URL:
-   - Open the `src/utils/api.js` file.
-   - Set the `baseURL` variable to the URL of your backend server.

-5. Start the frontend:
+4. Start the frontend:
    ```
    npm start
    ```

-6. The frontend application should now be running at `http://localhost:3000`.
+5. The frontend application should now be running at `http://localhost:3000`.

 ## Project Structure